ddoapps/quest-tracker/README.md

 > Can I help you create/update this application?

-At the moment I'm not completely up to speed on the ability of git to do pull requests and how that whole architecture works.
+At the moment I'm not completely up to speed on the ability of **Git** to do pull requests and how that whole architecture works.
 For now I'll probably say that if you are interested in helping you could always try to do a pull request, but no guarentees that I won't be an idiot and take a while to figure out how to do that.

 In the short term I'll definitely have a thread on the DDO Forums related to this application that people can make comments about, and eventually I may try to figure out how to make GitHub allow Issues to be created for the applciation.